Purpose of these procedures

 Therefore, only the action in nullity would be possible for such a challenge (Court of Appeal of Paris, Pole 5, 1st ch, March 30, 2011, RG n ° 2010/10045 confirmed by C. cass. c. com.
 May 30, 2012, No. 11-21157).

-Section 4.3.
-Publication of the amended fascicle?
+Publication of amended specification?

 There is no publication of the amended fascicle.